hilmanski/freeStuffDev/readme.md

 ```

 ## Code of Conduct
 FreeStuffDev is open for contribution from all people around the world.
-Whoever your are and whatever your background: nationality, gender, religion, we welcome you.
+Whoever you are and whatever is your background: nationality, gender, religion, we welcome all of you.
 Things to keep in mind:
 - Show empathy
 - Be patient
 - Accept constructive feedback